HOW DO SCHOOLS FUND AVID?

 Foundations and Corporations

 Foundations, corporations, and businesses support education efforts throughout the country and fund AVID system components in a number of school districts and institutions of higher education.
 Each community is unique and may have access to these funders to varying degrees.
-For a step-by-step guide to grant writing, click here.
+Here is a a step-by-step guide to grant writing and more information on regional funding opportunities.

 AVID site coordinators, district leaders, and higher education liaisons can look to their local communities to generate the resources to support their college readiness and success efforts.
 Local campaigns commonly designate field trips, tutors, or supplies.
+Another great resource is www.DonorsChoose.org.
 You must be a public school teacher or administrator to post a project, and the more specific you can be, the better.
+Visit the DonorsChoose.org page to learn how AVID is working with DonorsChoose.org to help you.

 FREQUENTLY ASKED QUESTIONS